Semantic Artefacts Governance and Management

 Semantic Artefact Governance Recommendations

-Following the structured methodology, we analysed practices, principles, and resources for semantic artefact governance to create tailored recommendations that cater to the specific requirements of distinct target groups.
+Following the structured methodology, we analysed practices, principles, and resources for semantic artefact governance and management to create tailored recommendations that cater to the specific requirements of distinct target groups.